Searching for the best upright vacuum is one of those things that I’m sure most people don’t want to do.

 How To Pick The Right Upright Vacuum

-In general, upright vacuums are more powerful than their cylinder vacuums and can make quick work of your cleaning duties.
+In general, upright vacuums are more powerful than cylinder vacuums and can make quick work of your cleaning duties.

 With that said, however, there is more to the story.
 There are a few things to consider when setting out on your vacuum purchase journey.

-Type Of Area Needing Cleaned
+Type Of Area Needing to be Cleaned

-Also the type of carpet you have is important.
+Also, the type of carpet you have is important.
 Many upright vacuums have a rotating brush to beat the debris out of the carpet.
 Some might be too powerful for the type of carpet you have.

 If you have stairs, then you need a vacuum that has a hose attachment so you can safely clean.
 You don’t want to have your upright vacuum above you as they are heavy and awkward and may cause you injury.